lizette112162/resume/README.md

 # resume

-Created a personal website using HTML/CSS and Bootstrap Framework
+A personal website built with HTML/CSS and Bootstrap Framework